sangeetashukla/OpenPedCan-analysis/analyses/tp53_nf1_score/README.md

 #### Running the analysis

-The analysis can be run with the following (assuming you are in the root repository of the project):
+The analysis can be run with the following (assuming you are in the analysis directory):

 ```
-bash analyses/tp53_nf1_score/run_classifier.sh
+bash run_classifier.sh
 ```

 #### Inputs from data download